 For example, 1 credit in the case of 11 credits, 2 credits in the case of 12 credits, up to a maximum of 8 credits.

-Credits can come from KS/IS/MS courses, Nxxx courses and E413.
-Credits obtained from KS/IS/MS 1xx level courses, N001-N005 courses cannot be transferred.
+Credits can come from KS/IS/MS courses and E413.
+Credits obtained from the application time due to consolidations, may be transferred according to the new curriculum.

+KS/IS/MS 1xx level courses cannot be transferred.